 Getting an education loan approved for studying in Italy is one thing, but ensuring it works as valid proof of funds for your student visa is another crucial step.
 Students often face confusion about whether a sanction letter alone is enough or if additional financial documents are required.

-Insight: An education loan sanction letter is generally accepted as proof of funds for an Italian student visa.
-However, consulates may also expect applicants to show a small amount of liquid balance in their bank account.
-Keeping around ₹2–3 lakhs accessible alongside the sanction letter helps strengthen the application and avoid last-minute visa hurdles.
+An education loan sanction letter is generally accepted as proof of funds for an Italian student visa.
+Italian consulates typically require proof of financial means of approximately EUR 6,000 to EUR 6,500 per year for living expenses (as of 2025-26; subject to change), in addition to evidence of tuition fee coverage.
+Consulates may also expect applicants to show some liquid balance in their bank account alongside the sanction letter.

 The Italian embassy considers education loans valid proof of financial capacity if students can show: